WCSCourses/COG-Train_Resources/making_sense_week2.md

 * The mean quality, represented by the blue line

 The y-axis shows the quality scores.
 The higher the score, the better the base call, whereby a range from very good quality scores (green), scores of reasonable quality (orange), and reads of poor quality (red) can be observed.
-A detailed tutorial on the use of FastQC on short and long reads and the interpretation of the results can be found on the [Galaxy hub] (https://training.galaxyproject.org/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.html).
+A detailed tutorial on the use of FastQC on short and long reads and the interpretation of the results can be found on the [Galaxy hub](https://training.galaxyproject.org/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.html).

 <hr style="height:5px;border-width:0;color:gray;background-color:gray">